Pfern/OSODOS/docs/DATA_SHARING/README.md

 - **Dataverse** "Dataverse is an open source web application to share, preserve, cite, explore, and analyze research data.
 It facilitates making data available to others, and allows you to replicate others' work more easily.
 Researchers, data authors, publishers, data distributors, and affiliated institutions all receive academic credit and web visibility." https://dataverse.org/

-- **EUDAT** "EUDAT offers heterogeneous research data management services and storage resources, supporting multiple research communities as well as individuals, through a geographically distributed, resilient network distributed across 15 European nations and data is stored alongside some of Europeâ€™s most powerful supercomputers." https://eudat.eu/
+- **EUDAT** "EUDAT offers heterogeneous research data management services and storage resources, supporting multiple research communities as well as individuals, through a geographically distributed, resilient network distributed across 15 European nations and data is stored alongside some of Europe's€™s most powerful supercomputers." https://eudat.eu/

 - **Mendeley Data** "Mendeley Data is a secure cloud-based repository where you can store your data, ensuring it is easy to share, access and cite, wherever you are." https://data.mendeley.com/